Darragoth/Universal-Eurocentric-Alphabet/README.md

 **Labial trills, Γ [ʙ̥] & Ɐ [ʙ]**: extremely rare.
 Present in some Native American, Oceanic, Bantoid, Papuan, and Tibeto-Burman langs.

 ## Articulatory Modification
 Most languages exhibit certain geographically distinctive features, which allow a kind of grouping.
 This becomes evident, when comparing the *places of articulation* (PoA) of their phonemes.
 Three of them are practically universal: labial, alveolar, and velar.
 Distinguishing consonants at dental PoA in contrast to its surrounding PoA, labial and alveolar, seems to occur sporadically across language families and regions, which excludes it as a grouping factor.
 The post-alveolar fricatives, {Ш} [ʃ], {Ж} [ʒ] and affricates {Ч} [tʃ], {ⵖ} [dʒ]  are near universal, hence they have dedicated symbols.
 Other uvular phonemes than {₭} [q] are rare, although {₭} [q] appears often among different language families.
-This leaves three distinctive PoA: palatal, retroflex, and epiglottal (see velarization) - analysed below.
+This leaves three distinctive PoA: palatal, retroflex, and guttural (see velarization).

 In some cases, there is a distinctive *manner of articulation*.
 [Ejective](https://en.wikipedia.org/wiki/Ejective_consonant) and [implosive](https://en.wikipedia.org/wiki/Implosive_consonant) consonants constitute the glottalic consonants.
 There is also the issue of contrastive non-modal voicing of vowels.
 [Creaky-voiced](https://en.wikipedia.org/wiki/Creaky_voice) vowels are analysed as glottalic vowels.
 [Breathy-voicing](https://en.wikipedia.org/wiki/Breathy_voice) is analysed as [aspiration](https://en.wikipedia.org/wiki/Aspirated_consonant) in consonants.
 A few langs, however, contrast two sets of vowels, modal voiced and breathy voiced.
 Finally, there are the elusive click consonants in some African langs.